samikshapatil2706/CodeAlpha_Task2/README.md

-# CodeAlpha_Task2
-CodeAlpha Task: Stock Portfolio Tracker
+📊 CodeAlpha Task: Stock Portfolio Tracker
 Project Overview
-The Stock Portfolio Tracker is a simple yet practical Python-based command-line application designed for beginner programmers.
-It helps users manage and monitor their stock investments by allowing them to input stock names, quantities, and automatically calculate the total portfolio value based on current prices.
+Stock Portfolio Tracker is a simple and practical command-line Python application designed especially for beginner programmers.
+The main objective is to allow users to track their stock investments by entering stock names and quantities, and calculating the total portfolio value based on fixed prices.

-Project Concept
+Game Concept
-Users can enter the stock name and the quantity they hold.

-The program uses a predefined dictionary of stock prices (e.g., RELIANCE: ₹3050) to compute the value of each stock in the portfolio.
+A set of predefined stocks and their current prices are stored in a Python dictionary:
+"RELIANCE", "TCS", "INFY", "HDFC", "ITC", "HCL", "WIPRO", and more.

+The user is prompted to input stock names and quantities:

+If the stock is valid, its total value is calculated (price × quantity).

+If the stock is invalid, a warning is shown and input is ignored.

-At the end of the input, it displays:
+Once the user types "done", the program displays:

-A summary of all stocks entered
+A summary of each stock with quantity and total value

-The total value of the portfolio
+The total portfolio value

-Optionally, individual stock-wise valuations

-Core Features
-Predefined stock list with current hardcoded prices

-Input-driven collection of stock quantities

-Automatic calculation of:

-Individual stock values

-Total portfolio worth

-Graceful handling of invalid stock names

-Option to run multiple sessions or update stocks dynamically
+This program simulates a personal stock-tracking tool, useful for beginners to understand data collection and calculation with real-world examples.

 Extended Features
-This version is modularized using a portfolio_tracker() function and includes:
+This version includes a modular structure using a portfolio_tracker() function, which allows:

-Looping structure for tracking multiple stocks in a session
+Tracking multiple stocks in a session

-Handling of "done" keyword to stop input

-Clean, organized display of results

-Easy-to-update stock price dictionary
+Looping to handle dynamic stock entries

+Summing up total portfolio value at the end

+Optionally prompting the user to track again in a new session

 Python Concepts Used
-This project helps reinforce essential Python programming skills such as:
+This project helps reinforce important Python programming concepts:

 Loops (while, for)

-Functions and modular programming
+Functions and modular code (def)

-Dictionaries and list manipulation
+Dictionaries and list operations

-String handling and formatting

-User input/output
+User input and output handling

-Conditional logic (if, else)
+Conditional statements (if, else)

+String formatting and numeric operations

 Customization
-You can easily extend or modify the tracker to:
+You can easily extend or customize this tracker:

+Add more stocks and prices to the dictionary

-Fetch real-time stock prices using APIs (e.g., from NSE/BSE)
+Integrate real-time stock prices using APIs (like NSE/BSE or Yahoo Finance)

-Add date-wise tracking or portfolio history
+Include date-wise or session-based tracking

-Generate PDF reports or graphs

-Include profit/loss calculations over time
+Add features like profit/loss calculation, percentage gains, or chart visualization

-Build a GUI version using Tkinter or a web version with Flask
+Build a GUI or web interface using tools like Tkinter or Flask

 Ideal For
 Beginner Python programmers

-Students learning real-life application development
+Students learning dictionaries, input handling, and basic logic

-Anyone interested in financial programming

-Hobbyists wanting a personal finance tool
+Finance and commerce students exploring tech integration

+Anyone wanting to build a useful, real-world Python project